 My counselor reassured me that adoptions had changed for the better in recent years.
 They were becoming more open.
 I could choose the couple who would parent my child, and I may be able to receive photos, letters, and updates regularly.
 While this eased my mind a bit, I still wasn’t completely on board.
 The agency had a birth mother who had already placed her child for adoption come to talk to me.
 She didn’t have much to say except, “You’re so young.”
 It wasn’t much of a comfort.
 I wished that she would have had some magical advice or words of wisdom to give me, but she didn’t know what to say.

 It was a bit awkward at first.
-My mom, my dad, my brother, and myself met C and V at the agency.
-We talked about our hopes for the adoption and for our child.
+My mom, my dad, my brother, and I met C and V at the agency.
+We talked about our hopes for adoption and our child.
 I found out that my due date was actually V’s birthday.
 C was a nice guy with a sense of humor and a good head on his shoulders, but it was V that I felt a connection with almost immediately.
-We both cried and hugged each other, and I knew on that day that they would be the parents to the child I was carrying.
+We both cried and hugged each other, and I knew on that day that they would be the parents of the child I was carrying.

 The morning I went into labor, C and V came into town, and we all waited for the baby to arrive.
 The nurses said that the epidural they gave me was the best one they had ever done.
 Even though I was so young, I was blessed that I didn’t feel much pain at all with the delivery.
 I had my mom and a close friend in the delivery room for support.
 Mike came to the hospital and was able to hold his son and say goodbye.
 I was grateful for that, but I began to see his true colors when he showed up at the hospital with hickeys on his neck from another girl.
 When my granny saw him, she basically chased him out of the hospital.
 I can’t say I blame her.